teunispolak/notenote.link/_notes/IT - MTF Mapper - how to build.md

 A slight complication from using Homebrew as the package manager is that we have to create the Homebrew package (formula in Homebrew speak) ourselves.

 Note: Homebrew doesn't have a so-called Homebrew core formula for dblatex so I created one myself, using examples on Github.
-See [[Homebrew create dblatex formula]].
+See [[IT - dblatex Homebrew formula]].

 Using the macPorts-based build instruction [^2]  as a starting point, the homebrew version is as follows